AndsuLucas/ShellScript-I/README.md

 # ShellScript-I

-The pet project (calendar) in Shell Script
+The pet project (calendar) in Shell Script with knowledge purpose.